ccvale/cliq/README.md

-# Click - making friends has never been easier
+# Cliq - making friends has never been easier

 ## Project Overview